qbead/qbeadWebsite/content/book/sight.md

 </script>
 </div>

-This will allow us to program the SpinWheel to display beautiful colorful patterns (while using only a small set of hardware components).
+This will allow us to program the SpinWheel (or the SpinWheel animation below) to display beautiful colorful patterns (while using only a small set of hardware components).
 This is why the sliders go from 0 to 255 instead of a more obvious set of numbers like 0 to 100 - this is the range used by the SpinWheel for the minimum and maximum of red, green, and blue allowed in the mixture.

 Now let's start programming the SpinWheel to light up a specific color!
 You can use the code shown below.
 Pick a color you like by changing the sliders above (for instance, I like this purple `(195,0,255)`), and make the large LEDs on the SpinWheel show that color by editing the code and uploading it to the SpinWheel.

+To experiment with this without having a SpinWheel, then you can try the code below here on our animated SpinWheel.
+By changing the value of `SpinWheel.setLargeLEDsUniform()` you can have the animation light up as you would the real SpinWheel.

 If you have trouble understanding the commands below, be sure to read our [quick start guide](/quickstart) and if necessary some of the Computer Science 101 sections.